 There is a good chance that, if you venture off into the Mongolian countryside, you will not see another living soul for days on end.
 What you will see, however, is the gorgeous Terkhiin Tsagaan Lake, the formidable mountains of Altai Tavn Bogd National Park and Gorkhi-Terelj National Park’s lush, endless valley.

 But, the countryside is only half of the story.
-July in Mongolia is the month of the Naadam Festival—the biggest festival of nomadic culture in the world.
+July in Mongolia is all about the Naadam Festival—the biggest festival of nomadic culture in the world, happening annually between July 10-12.
 The main Naadam Festival is in Ulaanbaatar, but every province holds their own version.
-There are three core events at the festival: wrestling, horse racing and archery—each done with its own Mongolian flare.
+There are three core events at the festival: wrestling, horse racing, and archery—each done with its own Mongolian flare.

 Interspersed between the “three manly sports” as they are known, men, women and children perform dances, songs and parades.
 It is a loud, colorful event, unlike anything you will have ever seen.
 If you want an experience that will make you sound interesting at dinner parties, this will do the trick.

 Not everyone wants the scorching heat of the Mediterranean for their summer vacation.
-Some people would rather enjoy a milder climate and be able to spend more then five minutes outside without sweating.
+Some people would rather enjoy a milder climate and be able to spend more than five minutes outside without sweating.

 If that’s you, you should consider going to Norway’s Lofoten Islands.
 In July, the weather will be pleasant if a little erratic—don’t worry though, bad weather spells turn into glowing sunshine within 10 minutes or so.